navis-org/pymaid/docs/index.rst

 generated with `CATMAID <http://catmaid.readthedocs.io/en/stable/>`_.
 It allows you to fetch, analyse and plot neuron morpholgy and connectivity from a CATMAID server.

-The package is stable for but I recommend watching its `Github repository <https://github.com/schlegelp/PyMaid>`_ for updates.
+The package is stable but I recommend watching its `Github repository <https://github.com/schlegelp/PyMaid>`_ for updates.
 Make sure that your ``pymaid.__version__`` is up-to-date.